muratcan-yuksel/articles/web3/freecodecamp/blog-posts/storageFactory.md

 We will use Remix IDE for this post, so make sure you go to `https://remix.ethereum.org/` and be ready for hacking!

+Note: You can find the code for all the contracts here in Patrick's GitHub repo, here => https://github.com/PatrickAlphaC/storage-factory-fcc

 ## Simple storage smart contract

 Let's start by looking at the SimpleStorage smart contract .